S4-Hosting/Recommended-redirects-security-headers-etc./README.md

 Note: If you are using an OpenLiteSpeed server then security header rules in .htaccess are ignore - see https://github.com/S4-Hosting/htaccess-additions-for-wp/blob/master/.htaccess

 Note: The 'Permissions Policy' header is a replacement for the 'Feature Policy' header which will be deprecated.
 We have included both as browser support for Permissions Policy is very low (as of 02/21).

+We've also added interest-cohort=() to ther Permissions Policy header as an opt-out of FLoC - see more about FLoC here: https://scotthelme.co.uk/what-the-floc/